 Nothing incites vacation excitement more than two words: road trip!
 Whether you’re darting away for a quick weekend or planning a week-long cross-country trek, there are a few important things to consider – what to see along the way, where to sleep at the end of the day and what road trip snacks to pack.
-You don’t want to find yourself stranded on a seemingly endless stretch of highway with nothing but stale chips to alleviate your hanger.
+You don’t want to find yourself on a seemingly endless stretch of highway with nothing but stale chips to alleviate your hanger.

 It’s easy to fall into the drive-through rut, but with just a little bit of planning, the right snacks will have you feeling your best when you arrive at your destination.

 The Best Road Trip Snacks Are Filling, Healthy and Portable